 The Hall’s veterans committee should not delay in voting in the late Calvin Peete (above), before Woods the greatest golfer of African-American descent in history, who with a completely self-made game won 12 times including a Players.
 The same thing for Paul Azinger, who contacted cancer in a prime during which he was America’s best player, but still won 14 times on the PGA and European tours, including a major.

 The selection committee should be liberal in recognizing the game’s best players from modern eras, because achieving the minimum numbers is going to get harder.
 For example, Bubba Watson should go in on the strength of his two Masters and for being one of the most astounding shotmakers the game has ever seen.
 Three current European veterans—Lee Westwood (with 42 official worldwide victories but no major), Sergio Garcia (25 including a Players) and Henrik Stenson (an Open championship and a Players among his 15)—should get in even if they never hit another shot.
 And so should Retief Goosen, whose 34 official victories include two U.S. Open titles.
+(Editor's Note: Goosen was elected to the WGHOF Class of 2019.)

 The WGHOF has gotten the right rate of flow.
 Now it just has to keep it steady.
 Giving more weight to international tours widens the pool of potential inductees and makes a statement that golf is a world game.
 It’s made important strides to be a respected, credible and edifying Hall of Fame, one whose leadership thoughtfully defines and justly applies a standard that recognizes the gradations of greatness, not just the absolutes.